SquareSR/alternative-red-routes/Race-Route/README.md

 > If you somehow have zero Potions left, go to the **Cerulean Mart** after Misty
 > Buy 5 Potions + quickly menu to swap TM34 with Potions to fix our bag.
-> Pick up the hidden Full Restore
+> Pick up the hidden Full Restore in the underground
 > <img src="https://i.imgur.com/jaosL5j.png"  width="125">
 > do not use it, sell the full restore later in Celadon.
 > (5 potions cost 1500 and the full restore sells for 1500)